Skip to main content

 Conclusion

 The Transformer architecture represents one of those rare innovations that fundamentally changes a field.
-By replacing sequential processing with parallel attention, it didn't just solve the limitations of RNNs and LSTMs—it opened entirely new possibilities for neural networks.
+By replacing sequential processing with parallel attention, it didn't just solve the limitations of RNNs and LSTMs.
+It opened entirely new possibilities for neural networks.

 As I watch continued innovations in efficient attention, longer context windows, and multi-modal applications, I'm reminded that the Transformer revolution is far from over.
 The architecture that transformed NLP is now transforming AI itself, and we're still discovering what's possible when attention is indeed all you need.